-The Legionnaires’ disease outbreak at the Four Seasons 55+ community in Palm Springs, California is being investigated by noted Legionnaires’ disease lawyer Fred Pritzker.
-Pritzker is founding partner of Pritzker Hageman which, as one of the few law firms in the country that successfully handles Legionnaires’ cases, has won millions for its clients including a recent $3 million settlement from a hotel chain.
+This 2018 Legionnaires’ disease outbreak at the Four Seasons 55+ community in Palm Springs, California was investigated by noted Legionnaires’ disease lawyer Fred Pritzker.
+Pritzker founded Pritzker Hageman which, as one of the few law firms in the country that successfully handles Legionnaires’ cases, has won millions for its clients including a recent $3 million settlement from a hotel chain.

 What is Legionnaires’ Disease?